AmirMasnavi/Industrial-Production-Simulator/documentation/USEI01/01.requirements-engineering/Readme.md

 **From the specifications document:**

->The information will be imported from two files: articles.csv and workstations.csv.
+>The information will be imported from two files: article.csv and workstations.csv.
->>Format of articles.csv: <id_item, priority, name_oper1, name_oper2, ..., name_operN>.
+>>Format of article.csv: <id_item, priority, name_oper1, name_oper2, ..., name_operN>.
 >
 >>Format of workstations.csv: <id_workstation, name_oper, time>.